-- 1 Global Communication course - E211 Intermediate Technical Communication 1 (2 credits) - 2 Global Liberal Arts course - S101 Innovation Theory and Methodology for Social Competencies / Required course B (1 credit)
+1 Global Communication course

+- E211 Intermediate Technical Communication 1 (2 credits)

 \\ S101 and S102 are courses designed to strengthening the human resource and creativity.
 Advisers will give guidance on a minor research project or an internship.
 (Same in Appendix Table 2)